SQL

 Query creation

 Let’s look at how it works.
 First, explore the interface.
 There is a list of the projects in Space represented by the tables on the left side of the screen.
-Each product in our database has its own unique identifier which looks like pXXXXX.
-The name of the product is mentioned in brackets.
+Each app in our database has its own unique identifier which looks like pXXXXX.
+The name of the app is mentioned in the brackets.

 You can expand this project to see its table and column structure.
 On the right side of the screen, there is a field where you can write a query (Query Editor tab).